EGPA (formerly Churg-Strauss Syndrome)

-What is eosinophilic granulomatosis with polyangiitis (EGPA, formerly Churg-Strauss)?
+What is eosinophilic granulomatosis with polyangiitis (EGPA, formerly Churg-Strauss Syndrome)?

 What is vasculitis?

-- They can grow weak and stretch in size, which can cause an aneurysm to develop.
+- They can grow weak and stretch, which can cause an aneurysm to develop.
 (An aneurysm is an abnormal blood-filled enlargement of a blood vessel.)

 - The walls can become thinner.
-If they do, the walls can rupture, and blood leaks out into tissue.
+If they do, the walls can rupture, and blood can leak out into tissue.

 - They can narrow to the point of closing.
 This can cause damage to the organs from the loss of oxygen and nutrients that were being supplied by the blood.